butterygg/lp_analysis/lp report.md

 - Contributes additional negative returns averaging -5.01% per period

 # LP Return Distribution
-- This corresponds to the % return you can expect to make by depositing liquidity into these pools.
+- The below reflects the simulated % return from depositing liquidity into these pools, based on historical data.

 ## Important
 - **Take note of the mean and median total returns in the below reports**
-- **The below returns do not include the liquidity incentives you will receive via merkl.**

 ## Aggregated Portfolio Performance